Fine Art

 She had several opportunities to successfully present her expressive surreal paintings.

 Despite the love that she had developed for Austin for the 9 years spent there, she increasingly missed the European way of life.
-It was important to her, to show this to her son as well.
-With a heavy heart, she decided to move back to Germany with her son in 2011.
+It was important for her, to show this to her son as well.
+Thus she decided to move back to Germany with her son in 2011.

 How she operates

-Shabnam Miller never attended an art school, but instead auto-didactically developed her own distinctive style over the years.
+Shabnam Miller never attended an art school, but instead auto-didactically developed her own distinctive style over the years with the help and support of several art teachers.
 She exclusively paints with oils.
 Her works imagery convey spiritual engagement with the global issues of our lives, which can be partly enigmatic, mystical or visionary, and serve to inspire the viewer as a mirror to reality.

 In addition to the preferred theme > Woman < she incorporates flowers, birds and fruits amongst other things as messengers of creation, expressing and reflecting both the external and internal values of our world.

-The artist processes and is influenced by her experience and exposure to three diametrically opposed (German, Iranian and Texan) cultures.
+The artist processes and is influenced by her experience and exposure to the three diametrically opposed cultures of Germany, Iran and Texas.